 The toilet is one of the standard U.S. makes which uses seawater for flushing.
+The intake and discharge are both below the water line.
+The intake is well forward of the discharge opening.
+Each opening is protected by a through-hull fitting.
+The discharget line has a loop, and its through-hull seacock is kept open, except when the boat is unattended.
+By opening/closing valves located on either side of a "TEE" commonly referred to as the "Y valve" in the discharge line, effluent can be sent overboard or to the holding tank.
+Ensure that you are complying with the Coast Guard requirements for your area.

-The intake and the exhaust are both below the water line.
-The intake is well forward of the exhaust opening.
-Each opening is protected by a thruhull fitting.
-The exhaust line has a loop, and its thru-0hull seacock is kept open except when the boat is unattended.
-By opening/closing valves located on either side of a "TEE" in the exhaust line, discharge can be sent overboard (normal) or to the holding tank.
-(NOTE: Before shifting to the holding tank, close the overboard discharge valve and then open the holding tank line valve.)
+NOTE: Before shifting to the holding tank, close the overboard discharge valve and then open the holding tank line valve.